PavanRangani/docs/docs/prd/companies/requirement.md

 - Validation rules
   - Only `name` is mandatory while creating or editing a Company
-  - System performs uniqueness validation for company
+  - System performs uniqueness validation for all companies

 ## Companies for Legal entities

-All legal entities other than Individual & Joint, System creates corresponding company.
+For all legal entities other than Individual & Joint, System creates corresponding company.

-When any legal entity is created, its corresponding company should also be created.
-When any legal entity is deleted, its corresponding company should also be removed
+When any legal entity is created, its corresponding company is also created.

+When any legal entity is deleted, its corresponding company is also removed

 ## Archive / Restore company